The Best Tactical Knife Review

 Specs and Features

-This exquisite tactical knife features a custom drop point – it’s somewhat curved and performs better than most standard tactical knives in regard to self-defense and hunting.
-This knife is made of outstandingly durable stainless steel materials and comes outfitted with a G10 military handle which provides a massively superior grip.
+This exquisite tactical knife features a custom drop point—it’s somewhat curved and performs better than most standard tactical knives regarding self-defense and hunting.
+It is made of outstandingly durable stainless steel and comes outfitted with a G10 military handle, providing a massively superior grip.
 You’ll also get an adjustable belt clip.

 Versatility

-In essence, the Mini Griptilian Knife isn’t jam-packed full of (unnecessary?) features – it’s meant to cut and pierce things.
-There are no glass breaker or the seat belt cutter, which means that this knife doesn’t particularly excel in the field of versatility.
-However, it is a true everyday carry knife in a very handy compact package.
+The Mini Griptilian Knife isn’t jam-packed full of (unnecessary?) features—it’s meant to cut and pierce things.
+There are no glass breakers or seat belt cutters, meaning this knife doesn’t excel in versatility.
+However, it is an accurate everyday knife in a conveniently compact package.

 Aesthetics

-If you want to look tough, this knife is probably not the one to choose, it excels at functionality over the aggressive factor.
-It looks cool, works well and does everything you’d want a tactical knife to do.
+If you want to look tough, this knife is probably not the one to choose.
+It excels at functionality over the aggressive factor.
+It looks fantastic, works well, and does everything you’d want a tactical knife to do.

 Price

 The Mini Griptilian Knife is one of the more expensive models in our review.
-In fact, it firmly belongs in the luxury price point category.
-It’s well worth the expense, though.
+It firmly belongs in the luxury price point category.
+However, it’s well worth the expense.
 I cannot recommend it enough.

 What We Liked

-The looks, the attitude, the sturdiness of this knife – these are all qualities you’ll come to love about Mini Griptilian Knife.
-It’s incredibly durable, cuts through virtually everything as if things were butter, and even though it’s not the most versatile knife you’ll use, it’s an outstanding knife.
+The looks, attitude, and sturdiness of this knife are all qualities you’ll love about the Mini Griptilian Knife.
+It’s incredibly durable, cuts through virtually everything as if it were butter, and even though it’s not the most versatile knife you’ll use, it’s an outstanding knife.

 What We Didn’t Like

 Even if we were to look past the not-so-affordable price, the Mini Griptilian Knife lacks the versatility of its less-expensive counterparts.
-This is the only field of performance where this tactical knife is lacking in the end.
+This is the only field of performance where this tactical knife is lacking.

 Pros